Close-up of a roof edge and shingles during a roof inspection for damage assessment

 COMMON QUESTIONS And Answers

-Do you provide gutter installing as well?
+Do you inspect gutters as well?

-How do I pay?
+How do I pay for an inspection?

 You can pay with cash or a check, both are preferred.
 Just give it to the technician when they’re done or bring it to our office.
 We’ll also send you a bill in an email, and you can pay that online if you like.

-Will insurance cover roof replacement?
+Will insurance cover a roof inspection?